Trail going up Cheoah Bald

 At least I was no longer depressed about not reaching my original destination.
 Now I was fuming over these stupid knobs and the stupid trail crew that chose to go over, not around, each one.

-The hostel owner told Quiet Man hikers often camp just down a forest service road, which had a closed sign and barricade.
-This was much like the road I camped at on day 2.
+He added that the hostel owner told him hikers often camp just down a forest service road, past a closed sign and barricade.
+I passed it when I arrived at Stecoah Gap.
+It looked much like the road I camped at on Day 2.

 Abandoned trail magic

-Though it is bad trail etiquette to leave trail magic out overnight where animals can get to it, we were not going to complain.
+It is bad trail etiquette to leave trail magic out overnight where animals can get to it.
+Nevertheless, we were not going to complain.
+The stash included bananas, apples, a couple boxes of snack cakes, and several bottles of water.
+We tried to eat as much as possible so we wouldn't be leaving food for animals to scavenge.

-After eating our fill of trail magic we walked down the forest road until we were out of sight of the highway at Stecoah Gap and set up our tents.
+After eating our fill of trail magic, we walked down the forest road until we were out of sight of the highway at Stecoah Gap.
+We found a reasonably flat spot and set up our tents.

-Although I wasn't as close to Fontana as I had wished, I was close enough to get there tomorrow at a reasonable time.
+Now in a better mood, I rethought my options for tomorrow.
+Although I wasn't as close to Fontana as I wished, I was close enough to get there at a reasonable time.
+I could stick with the original plan I made with Landon and Kim.

 Going down the road feeling bad